 - Place the baking tray along with grapes in the freezer.

-- When the grapes are frozen and do not stick to one another, place them into sealed plastic bags and put them in the freezer.
+- When the grapes are frozen, place them into sealed plastic bags and put them in the freezer.

-- Use the wine within 3 and 5 months for the best taste.
-Grapes can be kept on the shelf for up to one year.
+- Grapes can be kept like this for up to one year.

 There is no need to defrost grapes that have been frozen.
 They're much better frozen since the process of thawing causes them to become softer.